Zilliqa/dev-portal-old/docs/api-websocket.md

 ```

-And in the next tx block, the client won't be receiving `NewBlock` in notification
+After the above message, during the next Tx block, the client will no longer receive a `NewBlock` in the notification.

 ## Example using Zilliqa-JavaScript-Library